thetillhoff/webscan/README.md

 - Check readme of thetillhoff.de (accessibility, other features, plus caddyfile, ...)
 - make use of https://github.com/gosuri/uilive & https://github.com/gosuri/uiprogress for output
-- if advanced steps like "-w" are stated, warnings of all previous steps should be displayed anyway.
 - TTL for dns and html caching
 - urls with or without ending slash / filename & extension
 - Check favicons (https://css-tricks.com/favicons-how-to-make-sure-browsers-only-download-the-svg-version/, https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)

-- version variable has to be injected at build/release time
-- `-a` should run all things, which means, print all available information, including dns, ip, ...
-  `-w` should be used for smaller checks
 - `-w` should tell about timings, too

 - inputUrl should be saved in each Result, so it can be used in print.